Kopfstein/pyscaffold-gh-pages-deploy-test/README.rst

     Testing pyscaffold-gh-pages-deploy Github Action.

-This repository is a test environment for the pyscaffold-gh-pages-deploy Github Action.
+This repository is a test environment for the `pyscaffold-gh-pages-deploy <https://kopfstein.github.io/pyscaffold-gh-pages-deploy-test/>`_ Github Action.

+See https://kopfstein.github.io/pyscaffold-gh-pages-deploy-test/ for generated documentation on GitHub Pages.

 .. _pyscaffold-notes: